-The street level elevations of 4-8 Henry Place that survived in part since the 1916 Rising, and the references to this premises in witness statements from volunteers involved at that time, has given these structures a cultural significance over the course of the past century.
-The Architectural Heritage Protection Guidelines for Planning Authorities state that special interest can be assigned to '...more modest works of the past that have acquired cultural significance with the passing of time.'
+The position of 12 Moore Street within the group of buildings along the east flank of Moore Street occupied by the Volunteers during the final hours of the Rising has conferred a cultural significance on the plot over the course of the past century.
+The Architectural Heritage Protection Guidelines for Planning Authorities state that special interest can be assigned to sites/structures '...that have acquired cultural significance with the passing of time.'
 (2011, 28).
-The 1916 Rising was a seminal event in Irish history that has understandably taken on cultural importance, and this, naturally, includes those surviving elements of our architectural heritage that played an important role in the events of that week.
+The 1916 Rising was a seminal event in Irish history that has understandably taken on cultural importance, and this, naturally, includes sites that played a role in the events of that week.